 Our telephone lines:

-We are aware that our Telkom telephone line is not 100% functional and that calls do not always come through.
-We have logged the fault with Telkom on numerous occasions and we were promised it will be rectified.
-Please bear with us during this busy time and if you do not get through on you first try on 021 790 2640, please try 021 790 6393 or 082 892 8784.
+We are aware that our telephone line is not 100% functional and that calls do not always come through or get dropped on occasion.
+We have been informed that once fibre is available, the problem should be resolved.
+Please bear with us during this time.
+If you do not get through on you first try on 021 790 2640, please try 021 790 6393 or 082 892 8784.

 Please accept our sincerest apologies for any inconvenience or frustration caused, rest assured you are not alone in this regard.